Ash84/SimpleBinarySearch-Java/README.md

 Compile and launch SearchBinary.java.
 First, it launches the test function.
-Invokes genRandArray, which generates an array of size "size", and sort it with merge-sort.
+Invokes genRandArray, which generates an array of random number, which size "size", and sort it with merge-sort.
 Then just tell it which number to look for.
 If it finds it, it will give you the position, otherwise the program closes.